Chalk painting can be a beautiful and easy technique for decorating your home yourself. Best no fail tips included!

-I want to ease your mind and share some chalk painting tips for beginners and answer a few questions, as well as discuss the pros and cons of the process.
-So, here we go!
+Let’s go through my beginners guide for some chalk painting tips and answer a few questions, as well as discuss the pros and cons of the process.
+(I’ve also written a great guide to the best chalk painting products!
+This resource is invaluable!)

-These are our favorite products and ones that are affordable.
+These are my favorite products and ones that are affordable.
 There are many more available on the market today but these will get you started!
+(Some can only be found through distributors so I tried to link some that are easy to obtain through Amazon.)

 (I’ve included some affiliate links for your convenience.
 Click here to read my full disclosure policy.)